thebugshunter/HtmlGameFirstPerson/README.md

 #HtmlGameFirstPerson

-First Person Game with HTML, CSS & JS
+First Person Game with HTML, CSS & JS & yes, all in one file, with so little media as possible, just because..